 Welcome to our wedding rings guide, the ultimate resource for couples who are searching for the perfect wedding rings for their big day.
 Wedding rings are a symbol of love and commitment that you will wear for a lifetime, so it's important to choose rings that suit your individual style and budget.
 In this guide, we will walk you through everything you need to know about choosing the perfect wedding rings, from understanding the different types of metals and gemstones, to selecting the right ring size and style.
 Whether you're looking for classic and timeless rings or something more unique and modern, Deacons have you covered.

-Choosing the right metal for your wedding ring is crucial, as it can affect the ring's durability, color, and overall style.
-Popular options include traditional yellow gold, contemporary platinum, and more modern rose gold.
+Choosing the right metal for your wedding ring is crucial, as it can affect the ring's durability, colour, and overall style.
+Popular options include traditional yellow gold, contemporary platinum and white gold, or the more modern rose gold.
 Each has its own unique characteristics.
 Consider your lifestyle, skin tone, and personal preference when selecting the metal for your wedding ring.
-It is usual for the metal colour to match the egagement ring.
+It is usual for the metal colour to match the engagement ring.

 Choosing a wedding ring profile is an important decision that can impact the comfort and style of your ring.
 From classic court profiles to modern flat or D-shaped designs, there are many options to choose from.
-Consider your personal style, finger shape, and comfort level when making your selection.
+Consider your personal style and comfort when making your selection.
 Like metal colour, it is usual for the profile to match the engagement ring.

 Choose Your Width

 Wedding ring widths range from slim and delicate to bold and substantial, allowing you to choose a ring that complements your personal style and finger size.
-The width of your wedding ring can impact its overall look and feel, so it's important to consider your preferences and comfort level when making your selection.
+The width of your wedding ring impacts its overall look and presence, so it's important to consider your preferences and comfort level when making your selection.

-Wedding rings are a symbol of love and commitment between two people.
-As such, choosing the right ring can be a daunting task.
-In this FAQ guide, we'll answer some of the most common questions about wedding rings and help you make an informed decision.
+Engagement rings are a symbol of love and a promise to be together forever.
+In this FAQ guide, we'll answer some of the most common questions about engagement rings and help you to make an informed decision.

 Matching the metal of your wedding ring with your engagement ring is a matter of personal preference, but it's not necessary.
 You can choose a different metal for your wedding ring that complements your engagement ring, or mix and match different metals for a unique look.
 18ct Rose or Yellow Gold can have a slightly different colour to 9ct Rose or Yellow though.
 It's worth a trip to our store in Swindon to have a look at our current samples to see what looks best with your engagement ring.